dockstore/dockstore/_docs/getting-started-with-docker.md

 # Getting Started with Docker

+This is the first part of a four part tutorial where you will create a tool called BAMStats and publish it onto Dockstore.

 ## Tutorial Goals
 * Learn about Docker
 * Create a Docker image for a real tool